mattdean1/gym/README.md

 I also finally got to implement a working payment system!

 ####The Project
-I created a membership booking and payment system for my local gym in PHP, using a MySQL Database.

 Customers are asked what duration/type of membership they would like: